cujomalainey/spectral-art/README.md

 # spectral-art
-A python tool to turn wav files into artwork
+A rust tool to turn wav files into artwork